CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-11.md

 - Explored on Microsoft Defender for Cloud
 - Enabled/Disabled the various Microsoft Defender for Cloud plans

-## You have successfully completed the lab
+### You have successfully completed the lab.
+Click Next >> to move on to the next set of exercises.